aptech/docs/docs/CR-logy.rst

 ----------------
 .. function:: logy(x, y)

-    :param x: Nx1 or NxM matrix.
-Each column represents the X values for a particular line.
+    :param x:  Each column represents the
+        X values for a particular line.
-    :type x: TODO
+    :type x: Nx1 or NxM matrix

-    :param y: Nx1 or NxM matrix.
-Each column represents the Y values for a particular line.
+    :param y:  Each column represents the
+        Y values for a particular line.
-    :type y: TODO
+    :type y: Nx1 or NxM matrix